SARS stung the global economy. The coronavirus is a greater menace

 Qualcomm, the dominant maker of chips for mobile phones, is even more dependent on China, drawing 47% of its annual revenue — or nearly $12 billion — from sales in the country.

-No one knows how long the coronavirus outbreak will last.
+No one knows how long the coronavirus outbreak will last, how far it will spread, or how many lives it will claim.
 It is impossible to calculate the extent to which it will disrupt China’s economy.
-But China’s formidable stature in the world economy means that the effect of the current outbreak is likely to substantially exceed that of SARS.
+But China’s formidable stature in the world economy means that the impact of the current outbreak is likely to substantially exceed that of SARS.

 For manufacturers, the timing of the outbreak may limit the damage.
 They just completed the fourth quarter, when production increases to meet demand for the winter holidays.
 The end of January is typically slow.